Tycro-Games/tycro-games.github.io/_projects/Stalemate.md

 ### **Gameplay loop**

-The game follows a sequential list of events for each round.
-The system uses events to not couple any specific script to any event for the order of player and AI, as well as the ordering of unit actions.
-These can be reordered or deleted as needed.
+It follows a sequential list of events for each round: player chooses sides, show fog of war units, player places units, etc. The system uses `UnityEvents` to allow for changing certain phases of the game easily.
+This is applied in the same way for unit actions (move, attack, boost), as well as the ordering of unit actions.
+These can be reordered, modified or deleted as needed.

+> Boosting is the ability of some units, to retrigger movement and attack {: .prompt-info }

 ![alt text](/assets/media/stalemate/phase.png)